antoniopalves/Smart-Warehouse-Supervisor/README.md

 - Install an MQTT broker (e.g., Mosquitto).
 - Node.js installed (for the web app if applicable).
 - A modern web browser.
+- Visual Studio (or equivalent) to run the C project.

 ### Steps